danielpuglisi/seiten/README.md

   - Let's you add data to custom defined keys.
   - Must be a `Hash`.
   - The data will be returned through symbols: `current_page.data[:description]`

+Make sure to restart your Rails server after changing the configuration file.

 ## Setup static pages